Rwanda, Kigali: more connections to sewerage system planned

 Posted in Uncategorized | Leave a comment

-A few weeks ago a freshman from City College of New York contacted me to ask a simple question for her Environmental Psychology class: "What is your take on the global water shortage?"
-She believed many people were not aware of the issue, or they thought such a scenario wouldn't affect them.
-After pondering her question for a few minutes, I realized she made a good point in the North American context anyway.
+A few weeks ago a freshman from City College of New York contacted me to ask a simple question for her Environmental Psychology class: “What is your take on the global water shortage?”
+She believed many people were not aware of the issue, or they thought such a scenario wouldn’t affect them.
+After pondering her question for a few minutes, I realized she made a good point in the North American context.
+In many lower-income countries where water access is a big problem, people are familiar with the idea of global water shortages.
+In North America, it feels like the general public is more aware of global water shortages existing primarily in other countries (now this may slowly be changing in areas such as the arid southwest US or in areas experiencing drought).

 Posted in Uncategorized | Leave a comment